 Goals and Expectations for USP Scholars

-4. Sign up for Electronic Funds Transfer on ISIS to receive your stipend, if you haven’t done so already.
-If you do not sign up for EFT, please make sure your local address stays current on ISIS.
+5. Sign up for Electronic Funds Transfer on ONE.UF to receive your stipend, if you haven’t done so already.
+If you do not sign up for EFT, please make sure your local address stays current on ONE.UF.
 Otherwise, you may not receive your check when it is mailed to you.
 If you are an international student, you will have to work with your faculty mentor’s office manager to complete the appropriate paperwork through Tax Services to receive your funds.

-5. You must be registered for at least one credit at the University of Florida during Spring and Fall in order to receive your stipends.
+6. You must be registered for at least one credit (any class) at the University of Florida during Spring and Fall in order to receive your stipends.
 No exceptions.
-These credits can be a course you are taking or undergraduate research credits.
+These credits can be any course you are taking or undergraduate research credits.
 Some colleges require that you register for specific research credits; otherwise, you are eligible to register for IDH 4917 undergraduate research credit.
 Please see http://www.honors.ufl.edu/forms/idh4917.pdf.

-6. To receive your fall stipend, you must complete a project description and scholar profile and submit your photo by Friday, Sept.
+7. 2017-2018 USP Scholars: To receive your fall stipend, you must complete a project description and scholar profile and submit your photo by Friday, Sept.
 1, 2017.
 To complete your profile, go here.

-8. Students not fulfilling the requirements will not receive their stipend.
+9. Students not fulfilling the requirements will not receive their stipend.
 In the event that an early disbursement was made and the student didn't meet the requirements, the student can expect a financial hold on their academic record and may be required to repay the stipend for not completing the University Scholars Program.